sts10/sts10.github.io/_posts/2021-09-06-exploring-age-1-point-0.markdown

 go build -o . filippo.io/age/cmd/...
 ```

-That `go build` command created to binaries for us, `age` and `age-keygen`.
+That `go build` command created two binaries for us, `age` and `age-keygen`, both of which we'll use later.

 Since I wanted access to these binaries anywhere on my system, I needed to move them to somewhere in my PATH.

 After some deliberation, I chose `~/.local/bin`.
-To move the binaries, I ran:
+To actually move the binaries, I ran:

 ```bash
 mv age ~/.local/bin